vtikhonov/lab_pdsa_2022/README.md

 * --parallel: (disabled by default) whether parallelized version algorithm is used: the input dataset is split (manually or automatic) into several partitions and multiple count-min sketches are merged at the end.
 It is expected that the final result is the same
 * -m NUM: count-min sketch buffer size
 * -p NUM: number of independent hash functions
+* -c NUM: number of bits per counter, default is 12
 * --hash=HASH_FUNCTION: (optional) to utilize specified hash function, default is the one provided by the programming language: hashCode() for Java, hash() for Python etc

 The output shall be a table written into STDOUT or a csv file with top K frequent words in descending order: